datalad-handbook/book/docs/usecases/RStudio_user.rst

   In your R script, use path relative to the project, not relative to the code position.

-  An understanding of how Git-annex works and why, makes it easier to understand the workflow, refer to :ref:`Handbook Git-annex Basics <basics-annes>`.
+  An understanding of how Git-annex works and why, makes it easier to understand the workflow, refer to :ref:`Handbook Git-annex Basics <chapter_gitannex>`.